-The accuracy of VaR models are routinely validated by back-testing them with both actual and hypothetical profit and loss against the corresponding VaR numbers.
+The accuracy of VaR models are routinely validated by back-testing the VaR metric against both actual and hypothetical profit and loss.
 Hypothetical profit and loss excludes non-modelled items such as fees, commissions and revenue of intra-day transactions.
+The hypothetical profit and loss reflects the profit and loss that would be realised if positions were held constant from the end of one trading day to the end of the next.
+This measure of profit and loss does not align with how risk is dynamically hedged, and is not therefore necessary indicative of the actual performance of the business.